opencaesar/papyrus-example/README.md

 This is an example to showcase the [OML](https://opencaesar.github.io/oml/) adapter for the [Papyrus](https://www.eclipse.org/papyrus/) UML too.

-It defines a DSL as an OML vocabulary bundle that extends the Eclipse UML vocabulary bundle and converts it to a Papyrus UML Profile.

-It then applies the DSL profile to a Papyrus UML model and converts it to an OML description bundle that uses the DSL vocabulary bundle.

 ## Clone
 ```
   git clone https://github.com/opencaesar/papyrus-example.git